Maryland 400: British interment

 The 256 dead troops of the Maryland 400 were buried by the British in a mass grave on a hillock on farmer Adrian Van Brunt's land on the outskirts of the marsh.
 This mass grave is believed to be around the southwest corner of what is today 3rd Ave. between 7th and 9th Streets.
-In 6 trenches, the military burial ditches had a north–south orientation so that the bodies would be "facing east".
+In six trenches, the military burial ditches had a north–south orientation so that the bodies would be "facing east".

 Location

 In the 1890s, the entire site was covered by 12 feet of fill.
 Construction was done over the site and it became a coal yard and after that a paint factory.
 In 1956 Dr. Nicholas Ryan, a Brooklyn Heights physician, is quoted stating that in the 1890s his father, a building contractor, had found "the bones of some thirty bodies in regular, or military order," in the course of digging cellars for apartment buildings on the site at the northeast corner of Seventh Street and Third Avenue.

-However, in 1957, the U.S. National Park Service did a historical site survey and a report to congress identified a "plaque commemorating what was thought to be a mass grave on Third Avenue between Seventh and Eighth Streets."
+However, in 1957, the U.S. National Park Service did a historical site survey and a report to Congress identified a "plaque commemorating what was thought to be a mass grave on Third Avenue between Seventh and Eighth Streets."
 A limited archeological dig by Columbia University archaeology graduate students turned up no remains.
 A determination was made at the time to not preserve the site.

 In 1998, the Archaeological Research Center at Brooklyn College was called in by the New York City Landmarks Preservation Commission to examine whether the Marylanders might be buried beneath the southwest corner of Seventh Street and Third Avenue.
 Nothing was found.
-Again in 2008, Third Avenue between Seventh and Eighth Street was visited by archaeologist Dr. Joan E. Geismar in conjunction with the NYC Landmarks Preservation Commission.
-No remains were found but she did find a buried commemorative slab.
+Again in 2008, Third Avenue between Seventh and Eighth Street was visited by archaeologist Dr. Joan E. Geismar in conjunction with the NYC Landmarks Preservation Commission, and no remains were found.

 The current location is now believed to be underneath an auto repair shop parking lot in Park Slope, Brooklyn.
 A group of historians are currently seeking to purchase the property to again mount a search of the site for the graves.

 The Maryland Society of the Sons of the Revolution posted an update, Sept 6, 2019 by James Schmitt, where they note that there was no mass burial site.
 "Rather than being buried, the fallen soldiers remained on the field in the immediate aftermath of the battle.
 An American soldier noted that “our people who have come in say [Brooklyn’s] fields and woods are covered with dead bodies” a few days following the battle."